 We believe gender justice is more than achieving equality and fairness between women and men.
 Gender is a spectrum, which includes transgender women and men, intersex persons, as well as anyone who identifies outside of these definitions.
 We are committed to ensuring equality for all.

-We strive for a more inclusive world where identity - gender, ethnicity, caste, religion, class, sexual orientation - is no longer a barrier to equal treatment.
-We press governments and global institutions to implement policies and laws that combat inequality and discrimination.
-We work through churches and interfaith networks to challenge intolerance and promote inclusion.
+We also understand that people in poverty often face several, intersecting, inequalities based on their identities.
+We strive for a more inclusive world where identity – gender, ethnicity, caste, religion, class, sexual orientation, disability, age – is no longer a barrier to equal treatment.

 We cannot stamp out poverty without addressing inequality.

 We respect and defend the rights and dignity of all - from our work to challenge caste and gender-based discrimination in South Asia to defending the rights of transgender human rights activists in Central America.